Lower Your Crypto Taxes

 One of the most important things you can do is to get organized so you don’t end up over or under paying your taxes.
 Specialized crypto-tax software is a great way to get all your crypto records in one place.
 You can import your wallets and exchange account transactions.

 Software like TaxBit can help you identify strategies like tax loss harvesting opportunities.
-Although it’s a bull market, it’s worth checking if you have any positions that are currently trading at a loss.
-If so, you can sell those positions and use the loss to offset some of your gains.
+Regardless of the market trends, it’s good practice to check if you have any positions that are currently trading at a loss.
+If so, you could sell those positions and use the loss to offset some of your gains.
 This is commonly done at the end of the year.
-If you’d like, you can also re-enter into the position after creating the taxable event.

 If you donate crypto to charity, make sure to mark it as a donation in your tax software!